Oliver Rathbone: Rochdale

 On 24 June, Rathbone agreed to join EFL League One side Rochdale, signing a one-year contract.
 He made his competitive debut on 4 October in the EFL Trophy against Notts County.
 Days later, Rathbone made his first league appearance in a win over Southend United.
 Rathbone netted his first goal over Walsall in November.

 After two goals in thirty-three appearances in his debut season, Rathbone signed a new contract with the club until June 2019 on 18 August 2017.
 His 100th match for Rochdale arrived on 9 March 2019 during a victory versus Shrewsbury Town.
 He was offered a new contract by Rochdale at the end of the 2018–19 season.
 On 24 June, Rathbone signed a new three-year deal to keep him under contract until the summer of 2022.

 Rotherham United

 On 4 August 2021, Rathbone signed a three-year contract with Rotherham United for an undisclosed fee.
-He made his debut in the first game of the 2021–22 season against Plymouth Argyle on 7 August 2021, coming on as a second half substitute.
+He made his debut in the first game of the 2021–22 season against Plymouth Argyle on 7 August 2021, coming on as a second-half substitute.
 He scored his first goal for the club on 25 September 2021, against Crewe.
+He left the club to sign for Wrexham on 9 August 2024.

+Wrexham

+On 9 August 2024, Rathbone signed for Wrexham on a three-year deal lasting until 2027.